 Although I was on a budget, I knew that I was me going to want to go back so I purchased the $62 3-day pass ticket in advance.
 I can tell you now, with a high level of certainty, that ONE DAY is not enough.

 Exchanging numbers with Sokea was the BEST decision to have happened during my week in Siem Reap.
 It not only gave us the freedom we both wanted but allowed us to create our own “tour” experience by selecting which temples we wanted visit.

 When I arrived at my hostel, I learned there are commonly two “drives/tours,” you could follow during your visit.
 On my first visit, I did the Sunrise Petit Circuit tour, which consists of the temples in the inner circle.
 This time, we decided to do the Grand Circuit at Angkor Wat, or the outer loop, with the sunrise AND sunset option.

 When you hire a tuk-tuk driver, it allows you freedom to choose what you want to do and where you want to visit.
 It’s always good to have a general idea and discuss it with your driver ahead of time.
 For us, we both knew we wanted another sunrise, AND we wanted to see the sunset at Angkor Wat.

-When Laura and I were in the initial stages of planning our day, we were sure where we could do sunrise.
+When a hostel mate and I were in the initial stages of planning our day, we were sure where we could do sunrise.
 We did Angkor Wat the day before, so we asked Morl for his recommendation.
 He mentioned Srah Srang.
 I had no idea what this was, but he explained that it was the king’s pool.
-So, at 5 am the next day, Morl was at Onederz Hostel to pick up Laura and me for sunrise at Srah Srang.
+So, at 5 am the next day, Sokea was at Onederz Hostel to pick my hostel mate and me up for sunrise at Srah Srang.